dhadka/ezcache/src/providers/README.md

 ## Additional Info and Known Issues

-Please see below for additional information specific to each blob provider.
+Refer below for additional information specific to each cache provider.

 ### Local Provider